Two-Way Dialogue in Performance Reviews: A Manager’s Guide

 Lack of Preparation

-Solution: Provide structured pre-review materials and expectations
+Solution: Provide structured pre-review materials and clear expectations in advance

 Measuring Dialogue Effectiveness